yinzilao/tortoise-tts-fastest-docker/README.md

 ---

-# Speeding up TorToiSe inference 5x
+# Speeding up TorToiSe inference 10x

 This is a working project to drastically boost the performance of TorToiSe, without modifying the base models. **Expect speedups of _5~10x_**, and hopefully 20x or larger when this project is complete.

 This repo adds the following config options for TorToiSe for faster inference:

+- [x] added deepspeed inference in autoregrassive model https://github.com/microsoft/DeepSpeed
 - [x] (`--kv_cache`) enabling of [KV cache](https://kipp.ly/blog/transformer-inference-arithmetic/#kv-cache) for MUCH faster GPT sampling
 - [x] (`--half`) half precision inference where possible
 - [x] (`--sampler dpm++2m`) [DPM-Solver](https://github.com/LuChengTHU/dpm-solver) samplers for better diffusion